Craig Dean: Hollyoaks Later

 On 24 November 2008, Craig met up with his sister Steph and Tom Cunningham in Scotland for a holiday at a remote cottage.
-Craig later reveals that this is because John Paul needed time to himself after going out on late night benders following the death of his sister Tina and his fiancé Kieron.
+Craig later reveals that this is because John Paul needed time to himself after going out on late night benders following the death of his sister Tina and his ex fiancé Kieron.
 Upon arriving Steph and Craig are shocked to discover the cottage is owned by a man called Pete who is a nudist.
 After helping them settle in Pete leaves Craig and Steph to have a good holiday.
 Niall, having found the address of the cottage on Steph's laptop, has also arrived in Scotland to seek out Steph to try to make things up to her.
 He then puts himself up in a barn across from the cottage so that he can spy on Steph and Tom.
 When Craig goes out for the afternoon Niall approaches the cottage and breaks in putting Steph on edge; after hearing someone else coming, Niall escapes the cottage, injuring himself in the process.
 Later the same day, Steph and Craig take Tom to play football in the fields and Tom comes across the barn where Niall has been staying.
 Niall, thinking he has got his opportunity to meet Steph, prepares to make an appearance when he is shocked to discover that Craig is also present.
 He then puts his plans on hold.
 Later that evening Craig once again goes out with Pete the owner of the cottage, who also reveals himself to be gay, but Craig says that he is only in love with one bloke John Paul.
 While the pair chat Niall sneaks into the bedroom where Tom Cunningham is sleeping and he persuades Tom that Craig sent him, making the youngster follow him off into the night.